CoactiveAI/culture/README.md

 Actions speak louder than words, so we reinforce our guiding values everyday.
 It influences how we hire, think, and interact.
 Below are a few concrete examples of how we practice what we preach.

 ### During the interview
+We initially ask all of our candidates for their preferred pronouns and allow them to easily record and attach the pronunciation of their names, embracing our values of respect and inclusion.
 *Under construction.
 You can help by suggesting coherent actions that follow our guiding principles.*

 ### During onboarding